backupbrew/switchbrew/NS Services.md

 ## LaunchApplication

-Takes an input u64, returns an output u64.
+Takes an input u64 titleID, returns an output u64 PID.

+Launches an application title which is registered with NS.

 ## GetApplicationContentPath